Portia Woodman: Awards and honours

+In the 2025 King's Birthday Honours, Woodman-Wickliffe was appointed an Officer of the New Zealand Order of Merit, for services to rugby.

 Personal life

 Of Māori descent, Woodman affiliates to the Ngāpuhi iwi.

 Woodman has been in a relationship with fellow Black Fern and World Cup winner Renee Wickliffe since 2013, and they married in December 2022.
 The couple have adopted the surname Woodman-Wickliffe.